acasaccia/mgd-cpp-watercalc/Readme.txt

 Graph is basically a std::vector<Vertex*> (see below).
 I stored rows and columns to implicitly determine the geometry of the matrix.
-Having chosen an std::vector I have limited `[]` and `.at()` operator access to `unsigned int`, so I chose the type for rows and columns accordingly.
+Having chosen an std::vector I have limited `[]` and `.at()` operator access to `std::size_t`, so I used it for rows and columns accordingly.
-For the homework 4,294,967,296 elements should be enough, storing more would require a refactoring of the underlaying data structure.
+For the homework 4,294,967,296 elements should be enough, storing more would require a refactoring of the underlying data structure.
 After object creation buildAdjacencyList() create on each Vertex the lists of pointers to neighbour vertexes according to the selected adjacency mode.
 Graph additionally contains some methods to display its status to std::cout.